DracotMolver/react-examples/PortalVideo/README.md

 It's a simple video portal where you first have to log in and then you have some list of videos.
 You can watch them and also rate the video.

 Because it's a simple app, I don't make use of `Redux` (I did but it had no sense for an small app).
-The code is splited following the next pattern:
+The code is splitted following the next pattern:

 > In the folder `component` I made `jsx` files based on the route or the page that I wanted to show.